Race and crime in the United Kingdom: Stop and search statistics

-Schedule 7

-Of those stopped for Schedule 7 examinations between 2010/11 and 2020/21: 37% self-defined as White, 26% Asian or Asian British, 19% were Chinese or another ethnicity, and 8% were Black or Black British.

-In 2020/21, of those stopped: 24% were White, 25% Asian or Asian British, 25% were Chinese or another ethnicity, and 7% Black or Black British.
+Of those stopped for Schedule 7 of the Terrorism Act 2000 examinations between 2010/11 and 2020/21, 37% self-defined as white, 26% as Asian or Asian British, 19% as Chinese or another ethnicity, and 8% as black or Black British.
+In 2020/21, of those stopped, 24% were white, 25% Asian or Asian British, 25% were Chinese or another ethnicity, and 7% were black or Black British.

-Race and crime in London
+Policing

 City of London Police

-A stop and search overview from July 2017 to June 2018 found that blacks were two times more likely to be stopped than white people.
+A stop and search overview from July 2017 to June 2018 found that black people were two times more likely to be stopped than white people in the City of London.
 When stopped, whites were more unwilling to state their ethnicity than other racial groups.
 The most common reason for a search was suspected drugs possession.
 Asians were most commonly stopped in relation to drugs (66%), and then blacks (62%).
 Whites were subjected to a notable lower level of drug searches (50%).
-However, despite this, whites had the lowest rate of NFA (no further action).
+Despite this, whites had the lowest rate of NFA (no further action).
 For Asians, 60% of individuals were no further actioned and 28% were arrested.
 For blacks, roughly 61% of individuals were no further actioned and 20% were arrested.
 For whites, only 53% were no further actioned while the arrest rate was 27%.
-Overall, blacks had the lowest arrest rate and the highest no further action rate - despite being subjected to twice as many searches as whites.
+Overall, blacks had the lowest arrest rate and the highest no further action rate, despite being subjected to twice as many searches as whites.
 When stopped, whites were the most likely to be found in breach of drug laws, having the lowest corresponding no further action rate.